Girish Mahajan

+Girish Dattatray Mahajan is a politician from Jalgaon district of Maharashtra.
+He is the current MLA of Jamner taluka representing Jamner vidhan sabha constituency.
+He is a senior leader of Bharatiya Janata Party.
+Girish Mahajan is cabinet minister for Water resources (Tapi,Vidarbha and konkan),Kumbhmela and Disaster Management of Maharashtra state.He is also the guardian minister of Nashik.

+In the 2010s, CM Devendra Fadnavis' cabinet he served as Minister of Water Resources and Minister Medical Education of Maharashtra in separate times.

 Early life

-Mahajan was born in Jamner into a Marathi Mali family.
+Mahajan was born in Jamner into a Marathi Gujjar family.

 Career

 As a college student, Mahajan was an active member of ABVP in 1978.
 In the ABVP, he started as a grassroots worker where he painted walls and distributed promotional posters for politicians.
 He was appointed Taluka President of ABVP.

 Mahajan's political career commenced in earnest in the early eighties, when he became Taluka President of the Bharatiya Janata Yuva Morcha (youth wing of the BJP) in Maharashtra.